foundation-model-stack/fms-acceleration/plugins/attention-and-distributed-packing/README.md

 `tox -e run-benches -- "2 4 8" "16 32 64" benchmark_outputs scenarios-orca.yaml "padding-free"`

 ## Known Issues

-### Currently Only Supports Pre-Tokenized Dataset

-The padding-free plugin currently only works with pre-tokenized datasets, this is because it is currently designed to replace the data collator from `SFTTrainer` with a custom data collator to manipulate the input to the modified flash attention forward.

-There are some cases, the data collator for SFTTrainer will handle the formatting and tokenization from raw text datasets.
-The plugin is currently unable to both handle the original data collation and apply its custom data collator over it as the same time.
-This issue will be addressed in a future commit to support this case.

-In the meantime, the plugin expects the user to provide a pretokenized dataset that
-- is formatted with a template for instruct-tuning cases
-- is tokenized
-- has template labels that are masked to exclude from loss computation
-- has eos token appended

 ### Currenly Only Supports Multipack with Padding-Free